How to make gratitude a part of your life

 - How can you uplift people or be positive if they are negative?

-- There are words of wisdom which say be slow to speak and quick to listen.
+- There are words of wisdom that say be slow to speak and quick to listen.
 This helps before putting negative thoughts out there rather than grateful ones.

 - Take into account that your thoughts bring feelings – so do take them into consideration with the Gratitude mindset.